The Ultimate Guide to Lake Louise

 From Lake Louise to Moraine Lake

-If you want to go from Lake Louise to Moraine Lake, you can take the shuttle bus close to the lake.
+If you want to go from Lake Louise to Moraine Lake, you can take the shuttle bus near the lake (see above).
+Present a valid pass to Parks Canada staff and you’ll receive your boarding pass.

 More Information: